 Thus, to position size appropriately, you need to limit exposure across various assets so that you do not have "too much" exposure to any one asset.
 Take into account risks, diversification, the commission costs in terms of percentage, and the total portfolio size.

 Watch Financial Trends in the Economy and Industry

 Likewise, if you want to be involved in biotech, you should keep a close watch on all the events going on in that industry or particular space.
-Same goes for oil production, air travel, consumer discretionary companies, base metal mining, retail, and so on...
+The same goes for oil production, air travel, consumer discretionary companies, base metal mining, retail, and so on.

-Read industry publications, and watch broad-based financial data as closely as possible.
+Read industry publications and watch broad-based financial data as closely as possible.
 If the Federal Reserve is going to raise interest rates, or the government administration is going to launch a massive tax cut, or war breaks out in Saudi Arabia, then you need to be aware of these issues and understand how they affect your investments.
-Significant events will affect the investments you're making, and your job is to understand the ways in which these situations will affect the prices of the shares that you own, in both the short term and the long term.
+Significant events will affect the investments you're making, and your job is to understand how these situations will affect the prices of the shares that you own, in both the short term and the long term.

 Controlling Emotions and Avoiding Impulsiveness

 Keeping control of your emotions is easier said than done, but it is so important to control your emotions when you trade.
 Do not put all your hopes and ambitions into any one particular stock, and don't get married to it in your mind.

 Investing well is boring and devoid of emotions.
 If an investment is not acting the way that you hoped that it would, you need to be able to dump those shares immediately without giving a second thought.

 You also should not hold shares that cause you to be stressed out or those that cause you to lose sleep.
 In any such event, those may not be appropriate stocks for you.